Microhap/DADA2-SE/README.md

   - **3'Flank**: The sequence of the 3' flanking region of the marker.
   - **Motif**: The repeating motif in the marker region (e.g., "A").
   - **Period**: The number of bases in the repeating unit of the motif.
-  - **Offset**: The offset or position information for the marker in the sequence.
+  - **Offset**: The offset information for the marker in the sequence.

 <br>